deanrock/server-manager/README.md

 	$ source ~/virtualenv/ansible/bin/activate #or wherever you have ansible env
 	$ ansible-playbook -i dev.hosts deploy.yml

-5. ansible probably won't detect when VM reboots after kernel install and will stall at "docker | kernel - wait for reboot"; after waiting a minute or so it's safe retry the playbook
+5. ansible probably won't detect when VM reboots after kernel install and will stall at "docker | kernel - wait for reboot"; after waiting a minute or so it's safe to retry the playbook
-6. after ansible finishes restart the VM (you NEED to do this via vagrant halt/vagrant up, otherwise VBox extension won't be reinstalled)
+6. after ansible finishes restarting the VM (you NEED to do this via vagrant halt/vagrant up, otherwise VBox extension won't be reinstalled)

 	$ vagrant halt
 	$ vagrant up